 Thirdly, an impression in no way implies that the user is interested in the ad.
 An impression for an ad should, in theory, appear on a webpage where someone is likely to click.
-Either by human planning or algorithmic magic, every ad shown online should be seen by someone who is interested.
+Either by human planning or algorithmic magic, every ad shown online should be seen by someone interested.
 However, as anyone who has ever used the internet can tell you – this is definitely not the case.

 Just because a person sees an ad, doesn’t mean they are interested in it.
 With CTOR, the exact opposite is true.
 A person has received an email, decided that they are interested enough to open it, and then specifically looked in that email to see if they are interested enough to do anything about it.
 This creates an engaged audience, who are much more likely to click than on a random ad on the internet.